-If you didn’t manage to get a window seat on the plane, or simply got too inebriated on complimentary beverages, you can still get a bird’s eye view of Bermuda from the top of the Gibbs Hill Lighthouse.
-Unfortunately you’re going to have to climb 185 steps for the privilege.
+If you failed to get a window seat on the plane, or simply got too hammered on the free beverages, you can still get a bird’s eye view of the island by visiting the Gibbs Hill Lighthouse.

 First lit in 1846, it’s the tallest cast iron lighthouse in the world and the best example of its kind in the world.
 It was fabricated in London, shipped over in pieces to Bermuda, and erected by convicts under the supervision of the British Royal Engineers.

 There are reasonably good views from the base of the lighthouse, but for the best 360 panoramic view you’ll need to climb to the top.
 There are 185 steps and no elevator.
 The stairway is narrow and winding so it’s not suitable for all.
 On the way there are a few platforms where you can take a break and catch your breath.
 The platforms also house exhibits telling the history of the lighthouse.

 Once at the top, you can venture out onto the circular walkway and admire the views.
 Don’t forget your camera.
 You can take some excellent photos from here.
 Look north and you can clearly see Royal Naval Dockyard and the cruise ships docked there.
 Face north west and you’ll get a great view of Riddell’s Bay Golf Club with Hamilton in the distance.
 Look east and you can see the Fairmont Southampton and the Turtle Hill Golf Club.
 To the south are unending views of the Atlantic.